ddbj/www/_biosample/submission-e.md

 Examples:
 - 23,000 unique 16S amplicons from a single seawater collection point \- 1 BioSample (1 sample was collected and then analyzed to deduce 16S diversity)
-- 3 "identical" transgenic mice treated with the same drug as part of an experiment \- 3 BioSamples (biological and technical replicates are represented by separate BioSamples)
+- 3 "identical" transgenic mice treated with the same drug as part of an experiment \- 3 BioSamples (biological replicates are represented by separate BioSamples)
 - To examine gene expression profiles, CHO cells infected with a virus and sampled at 0, 2, 4, and 8 hours post infection \- 4 BioSamples (4 time points)
 - To analyze differences in gene expression levels, RNA-seq data from a single male anteater taken from the brain, heart, lungs, testes, and liver \- 5 BioSamples (5 different tissues isolated)